-Iceland has so much to offer – great landscapes, wildlife, and incredible geographic magic.
-Caleb and I have been there 4 times and it hasn’t been on accident.
-Today, I am sharing some random and unique facts about Iceland that will surprise you!
+Iceland has so much to offer – extraordinary landscapes, wildlife, and incredible geographic magic.
+Caleb and I have been there 4 times, and it hasn’t been by accident.
+So today, I am sharing some random and unique facts about Iceland that will surprise you!

 10 Things That Will Surprise You About Iceland

 1)It’s not actually that cold – coming from someone who suffers through Wisconsin winters year after year.
 The temperature typically varies from 28° F to 57° F and is rarely below 17° F or above 62° F. Icelandic summers are short, calm, and mostly cloudy, and the winters are long, cold, wet, and windy.

 2) Most native Icelanders can speak several languages.
 English + Danish are required in most schools, but most locals can speak 3 or more languages.